praveenjuge/praveenjuge/src/content/blog/how-i-start-a-new-figma-project-nowadays.md

 ---
-title: 'How I Start a New Figma Project Nowadays'
+title: "How I Start a New Figma Project Nowadays"
-description: 'Today, I want to share with you how I start a new Figma project nowadays, whether it''s for work or a personal endeavor.
-Over time, I''ve honed a process that revolves around a few key tools and design systems that make my workflow efficient and enjoyable.
-Let’s dive in!'
+description: "Today, I want to share with you how I start a new Figma project nowadays, whether it's for work or a personal endeavor.
+Over time, I've honed a process that revolves around a few key tools and design systems that make my workflow efficient and enjoyable.
+Let’s dive in!"
-publishedAt: '2024-06-18T19:16:52.660Z'
+pubDate: "2024-06-18T19:16:52.660Z"
 ---

 ### TailwindCSS Design System: My Go-To Resource